oban-bg/oban/README.md

 ### Unique Jobs

 The unique jobs feature lets you specify constraints to prevent enqueuing duplicate jobs.
-Uniquness is based on a combination of `args`, `queue`, `worker`, `state` and insertion time.
+Uniqueness is based on a combination of `args`, `queue`, `worker`, `state` and insertion time.
 It is configured at the worker or job level using the following options: